Brendan-Rogers/rogers_b_portfolio/README.md

 1. Access root directory with npm-enabled command line of your choosing.

-2. Install animate.css with `npm install animate.css`
+2. Install animate.css with `npm install animate.css`.
+The index file will link to it automatically.

 ### Testing